 Our fastidious and highly evolved cells tolerate changes in blood pH poorly, very poorly.

 As protons come in or go out, bicarbonate takes them up or gives them out to keep pH constant.
-As it takes them up, bicarbonate becomes carbonic acid which vaporizes into dissolved CO2 which can leave the blood in our expired air.
-As it gives them out, carbonic acid becomes bicarbonate, and continuously restores itself from dissolved CO2 gas, which our cells are always manufacturing in their processes of metabolism.
+As it takes protons up, bicarbonate becomes carbonic acid which vaporizes into dissolved CO2 that leaves the blood in our expired air.
+As it gives protons out, carbonic acid becomes bicarbonate, and continuously restores itself from dissolved CO2 gas which our cells are always manufacturing in their processes of metabolism.

 So the bicarbonate system – if I may use this term – ‘buffers’ blood pH, keeps it relatively constant despite the comings and goings of protons.
 But buffering leaves a mark, or signal of its actions.
-As it takes up protons bicarbonate vanishes into carbonic acid and CO2; as carbonic acid gives protons out it becomes bicarbonate which appears in blood as if from thin air – which is in fact true.
+As it takes up protons bicarbonate vanishes into carbonic acid and CO2; as carbonic acid gives protons out it becomes bicarbonate which appears in blood as if from thin air – which is in fact where it came from.

 Did Our Women Make More Bicarbonate?

 If they actually used some of the GI anion, did not let it go into the urine but took it up into cells with a proton, that would be to make new bicarbonate.
 It is a removal of protons from blood, and the bicarbonate system must respond in the only way it can.